wgroeneveld/brainbaking/content/about.md

 ### Where good ideas come from: books

-I keep an active <a href="https://www.goodreads.com/user/show/5451893-wouter" target="_blank"><i class='fa fa-book'></i>&nbsp;Goodreads</a> account where I manage everything I've read and want to read.
+I keep an active <a href="https://www.goodreads.com/user/show/5451893-wouter" target="_blank"><svg class='icon'><use xlink:href='#goodreads'></use></svg>Goodreads</a> account where I manage everything I've read and want to read.
 I invite you to join the community there.
 Marking a book as read and writing a (short) review never was that satisfying...

 I used to be almost exclusively a fantasy reader.
 Now I mostly read non-fiction on the most diverse topics, but I do have a soft spot for things like philosophy, art, mindful food and software engineering.